2026 Santa Fe International Literary Festival FAQs

 Am I eligible for free admission?

-We offer a limited number of complimentary tickets to Santa Fe–area students, teachers, and librarians.
+We offer a limited number of complimentary tickets to Santa Fe–area students, teachers, and librarians, and New Mexico residents in need of financial assistance.
 Click here for details.

 Where can I park?